cloudforet-io/plugin-azure-inven-collector/README.md

 ---
 ## SETTING
-You should insert information about account in SpaceONE's **Service Account** initially.
+You should insert information about account in Cloudforet's **Service Account** initially.
 * Base Information
 	* `name`
 	* `Tenant ID`